 - Swimming pool

-Cedar Crest Hospital is nestled into the foothills of the Great Smokey Mountains.
 We’re proud to offer a number of treatment options designed to help children, teens, adults, and seniors struggling with bipolar disorder.
 Our treatment and care won’t stop upon discharge – we are always available 24/7 to offer help and guidance.

-When you no longer require the structure of our inpatient program, you and your loved ones will sit down to discuss your continuing care options.
+When you no longer require the structure of our inpatient treatment, you and your loved ones will sit down to discuss your continuing care options.
 Our social worker will provide you with information about local support services, help you cope with the transition out of inpatient treatment, and help create continued treatment goals with you to ensure continuity of care and treatment.